Ativan Addiction: Symptoms, Risks, Detox, and Treatment

 Short-term effects include euphoria, drowsiness, nausea, slowed breathing, hallucinations, and aggression.

-Long-term effects can lead to addiction, memory issues, depression, cognitive decline, seizures, and physical dependence.
+Long-term effects can lead to addiction, memory issues, depression, cognitive decline, seizures, physical dependence, and various life-threatening conditions.

 Freedom Starts Here.
 Take Back Your Life Today.